 International Rangeland Congress 2025

-Resolution 1: Proactively implement the IYRP 2026 Action Plan
+Resolution 1: Proactively prepare and implement the IYRP 2026 Action Plan

-Individual Continuing Committee (CC) members of the International Rangeland Congress (IRC) will be responsible for working with other IRC delegates, the International Year of Rangeland and Pastoralists (IYRP) Global Alliance and the FAO International Steering Committee of IYRP to prepare for and implement the Action Plan of IYRP 2026 to raise awareness, build coalitions, influence national and international policies and investments and generate new knowledge about sustainable pastoralism and healthy rangelands.
+Individual Continuing Committee (CC) members of the International Rangeland Congress (IRC) will be responsible for working with other IRC delegates, the International Year of Rangeland and Pastoralists (IYRP) Global Alliance and the FAO International Steering Committee of IYRP to prepare for and implement the Action Plan of IYRP 2026 to raise awareness, build coalitions, influence national and international policies and investments and generate new knowledge documenting the global value of sustainable pastoralism and rangelands.

-Resolution 2: Leverage the success of IYRP 2026 for more impact beyond 2026
+Resolution 2: Leverage the success of IYRP 2026 toward future accomplishments

 Individual Continuing Committee (CC) members of the International Rangeland Congress (IRC) will be responsible for working with other IRC delegates and the International Year of Rangeland and Pastoralists (IYRP) Global Alliance to leverage the success of IYRP 2026, by promulgating new coalitions, knowledge, programs and policy recommendations for continued impact beyond 2026.
 The CC of IRC will prepare a report on achievements and impacts for the IRC 2029.